Question: "What does the Bible say about the concept of a common law marriage?"

 From a biblical perspective, there are a few troublesome issues about a common-law marriage.
 Two of the biblical purposes of marriage are (1) to use the union to serve Christ as a new unit and (2) to represent the greater reality of the union between Christ and His church.
 Historically, common-law marriage came into being because there were small villages in England to which a church official or a government official was unable to travel on a regular basis.
 Therefore, if a couple desired to get married, they could legally do so without the presence of either a church official or government official.
 But still there would be the component of a public declaration of their intent to marry before cohabiting.
 During World War II, there were common-law marriages that took place in Japanese prison camps between prisoners by a similar public declaration of intent.
 But for Christians under normal circumstances a public ceremony in a church enables them to begin their union before family and friends with a testimony of their intent to use their marriage to serve Christ and with a public witness of salvation from sin that is available through Christ.

 As the Bible states that Christians are to “provide things honest in the sight of all men” (2 Corinthians 8:21; Romans 12:17), it is important that their marriage do the same.
-Common-law marriage has a connotation in most people’s eyes as being less-than-honorable (under normal circumstances...not being in a prison camp, etc.).
-It should be a Christian’s desire to live above reproach so that Christ can be honored in all that he/she does (1 Corinthians 10:31).
-For this reason, common-law marriage falls short of honoring Christ; and a public, church ceremony with a good testimony for Christ and a good presentation of the gospel is to be preferred.
+Common-law marriage is held to be legal marriage in only a few states.
+Even then, there are strict requirements governing the recognition of such unions.
+In those states, as long as the law is followed, a common-law marriage is not sinful.
+At the same time, every Christian should desire to live above reproach so that Christ can be honored in all that he/she does (1 Corinthians 10:31).
+A Christian couple should carefully weigh the options, consider their public testimony, and evaluate their own motives for dispensing with a public ceremony.